The random adventures of me...and myself

 We found a geocache in the pioneer section of the old Sacramento cemetery.
 I really liked it there and wandered around a lot looking at everything.
 It was a lot more fun than wandering around old Utah cemeteries.
 Older, more interesting, and a lot prettier.

-This archway was covered in climbing roses.
-I wish I could see it when it blooms.
 I thought it was funny how almost all the tombstones said the exact age the person was when they died and where they were native to.
 Mine would have said 30years, 6 months, 10 days Native of California.

 These two gravestones I found very depressing.
 This was all they said on them.
 I can understand the first one, maybe the family was poor or something, but the second one?
 That's just rude.
 Neither of them had a full name, date of birth or death.
 I checked the backs, nothing there either.
 Who were these people?